-Updates in software version 1.8 Ready to drive notification introduced (for model year 2021)
+Updates in software version 1.8

 When at a standstill, the driver is notified when traffic in front of the vehicle starts moving.
 The notification consists of a message in the driver display and a sound.